Skip to content

 Resolution

-After you authenticate, the WorkSpaces client displays the following error message on the launch screen:
+After you authenticate, the WorkSpaces client might display the following error on the launch screen:

-Issues with the client might cause the client's network health check to fail.
-To view the health checks that are failing in WorkSpaces clients version 3.0 or later, choose the Network icon in the client.
+If the client's network health check fails, then view the failed health checks in WorkSpaces clients version 3.0 or later.
+You must choose the Network icon in the client.

 It's a best practice to check for data changes on the Connection Health Check page several times a day.
-You can also view health checks for the machine that the client is running on.
+You can also view health checks for the machine that the client runs on.
 Launch the WorkSpaces client, and then choose the Network icon.

-Note: A common cause of access issues is a client-side firewall or proxy that prevents access over port 4172 or 4195 (TCP and UDP).
-If this health check fails, then check your local firewall settings.
+Note: Access issues might occur because of a client-side firewall or proxy that prevents access over port 4172 or 4195 (TCP and UDP).
+If the health check fails, then check your local firewall settings.

-If the network health checks are passing on the client, then check your WorkSpace network configuration.
+If the client's network health checks pass, then check your WorkSpace network configuration.
 For example, a Windows Firewall rule or an antivirus check might block TCP port 4172 or TCP 4195 on the management interface.
-Use Remote Desktop Protocol (RDP) to connect to the WorkSpace to verify that the WorkSpace allows access on the required ports.
+Use Remote Desktop Protocol (RDP) to connect to the WorkSpace.
+Then, verify that the WorkSpace allows access on the required ports.

-After you authenticate, the WorkSpaces client displays a "Launching Session" message, and then immediately displays a "Disconnected" message with no other errors.
+After you authenticate, the WorkSpaces client might display the "Launching Session" message, and then display the "Disconnected" message with no other errors.

 This issue occurs when the WorkSpaces client can authenticate over port 443 but can't establish a streaming connection over UDP port 4172 or UDP 4195.
 Use RDP to connect to the WorkSpace to check the network connection and verify that your configuration meets the network requirements.

-Instability of the network that you access the WorkSpaces Personal instance from can also cause WorkSpaces Personal to disconnect and reconnect.
+Instability of the network that you access the WorkSpaces Personal instance from might cause WorkSpaces Personal to disconnect and reconnect.

-Connection issues can occur when you're connected through a VPN and then connect to your WorkSpace.
-Confirm whether the issue occurs only when you use a VPN or proxy to connect, or whether the connection issues persist without a VPN or proxy.
+Connection issues might also occur when you're connected through a VPN, and then connect to your WorkSpace.
+Confirm whether the issue occurs only when you use a VPN or proxy to connect, or whether the connection issues continue without a VPN or proxy.

-If users access their WorkSpace through a VPN, then the connection must support a maximum transmission unit (MTU) of at least 1200 bytes.
+If you access a WorkSpace through a VPN, then the connection must support a maximum transmission unit (MTU) of at least 1200 bytes.

 You can't access your WorkSpace through a VPN that's connected to your virtual private cloud (VPC).
 To use a VPN to access WorkSpaces, you must use an internet connection through the VPN's public IP addresses.
 For more information, see IP address and port requirements for WorkSpaces Personal.

-"Unable to connect" or "Unable to log in" error messages after you launch a session
+"Unable to connect" or "Unable to log in" error after you launch a session

-After you authenticate, the WorkSpaces client displays a "Launching Session" screen, but then the client displays one of the following error messages:
+After you authenticate, the WorkSpaces client might display the "Launching Session" message, but then the client might display one of the following error messages:

-You receive one of the preceding messages because one of the following services isn't responding to health checks:
+You receive one of the preceding messages because one of the following services doesn't respond to health checks:

 • SkyLightWorkspaceConfigService